 - Myopia and other common inheritable diseases of the eye – by Prof Calvin Pang (APSEG)

-- Elimination of preventable blindness in Hong Kong & China – by Prof Dennis Lam (APAO)
+- Elimination of preventable blindness in Hong Kong, China & China – by Prof Dennis Lam (APAO)

-Participating member societies includes the Cambodian Ophthalmological Society, the Chinese Taipei Ophthalmological Society, the Indonesian Ophthalmologists Association, the Japanese Ophthalmological Society, the Korean Ophthalmological Society and the Nepal Ophthalmic Society.
+Participating member societies includes the Cambodian Ophthalmological Society, the Ophthalmological Society of Chinese Taipei, the Indonesian Ophthalmologists Association, the Japanese Ophthalmological Society, the Korean Ophthalmological Society and the Nepal Ophthalmic Society.

 On the APAO Eye Screening Day held on January 8th, 2012 in Hong Kong, 230 patients with myopia had turned up to have their eyes examined.
 Examinations to be conducted include: